kiorq/coup/README.md

 - `game` directory houses core game logic.
 - `web` directory implements a Model-View-Controller (MVC) Flask setup, and interaction with game logic.

+## Things that are missing

+A few things are missing from this design to keep it simple

+- The ability to exchange
+- The ability to respond to a challenge if you blocked another player's action 🤞